|

 played on Colecovision's home video game unit."

-Coleco ment they have the right on their side, so Coleco fight back
+Coleco felt for sure that they had the right on their side, so Coleco

 "Coleco responded by

-Coleco said it does not infringe any valid patent and that the Atari suit
+Coleco said it does not infringe any valid patent and that the Atari lawsuit

-So Coleco industries commit oneself to pay royalities to ATARI Corp.
+So Coleco Industries undertook to pay royalties to ATARI Corp.
+(Warner

 Atari and Coleco could see